-(Judges 4:2) And the LORD sold them into the hand of Jabin king of Canaan, who reigned in Hazor; and the commander of his army was Sisera, who lived in Harosheth-hagoyim.
+(Judges 4:2) So the LORD sold them into the hands of Jabin king of Canaan, who reigned in Hazor.
+Sisera, the commander of his army, was based in Harosheth Haggoyim.

 Because of their evil and idolatrous ways, God sold the Israelites into slavery under Jabin, probably a dynastic name (such as the Davidic dynasty established by King David through his children).
 The name Jabin means: "the wise," and probably everyone who was a king of Hazor took that title from their father.
 For example, the first Jabin was king of Hazor when Joshua entered the Promised Land (see Joshua 11:1).
 The next Jabin listed in the Bible lived during the time of Deborah, the judge.
 Since the Canaanites still inhabited the Promised Land, they did not need to invade the land to enslave their neighbors.
 Hazor means "fortified:" it was a fortified city or fortress.
 Hazor was north of the Sea of Galilee.
 The name Sisera means "servant of Ra," an Egyptian idol.
 Sisera, the military commander, made the reign of the Jabin dynasty possible.
 If Sisera could be defeated decisively, the Israelites would be freed.